-(a) Airline tickets or mileage at the State of Alabama's current rate for state employees and the current State of Alabama per diem rate and lost wages may be provided for eligible travel expenses.
-Travel expenses for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded to travel out of town to attend the offender's trial, or any post judgment proceeding.
-When the victim is deceased, travel may be awarded to immediate family members to travel out of town to attend the offender's trial, or any post judgment proceeding.
-When the victim is deceased, travel may be awarded to immediate family members to travel out of town to attend the offender's trial or any post judgment proceeding.
-When the prosecutor's office or any other entity pays for all or part of the victim's or immediate family member's travel expenses, that amount shall be deducted from the compensation_award for travel expenses.
-Out of town travel may be callowed for medical and psychological treatment that is needed as a result of the victimization.
+- (a) Airline tickets or mileage at the State of Alabama's current rate for state employees and the current State of Alabama per diem rate and lost wages may be provided for eligible travel expenses.
+Travel expenses for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded to travel out of town to attend grand jury proceedings for three days if not subpoenaed, grand jury proceedings for as many days as required by subpoena, the offender's preliminary hearing, arraignment, bond hearing, a hearing on any pretrial motion, trial, or any post judgment proceeding.
+When the victim is deceased, travel may be awarded to immediate family members.
+Travel may be allowed for immediate family members to travel out of town to attend the offender's trial or any post judgment proceeding.
+When the prosecutor's office or any other entity pays for all or part of the victim's or immediate family member's travel expenses, that amount shall be deducted from the compensation award for travel expenses.
+Out of town travel may be allowed for medical and psychological treatment that is needed as a result of the victimization.
 Out of town travel required to procure needed services may be considered for the victim, claimant, and immediate family members.
-Out of town travel expenses may be awarded for emergency circumstances, as determined by the Commission.

-(b) Travel expenses and lost wages for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded for attendance of the offender's parole hearing.
+Out of town travel expenses may be awarded for emergency circumstances, as determined by the Commission. - (b) Travel expenses and lost wages for the victim, immediate family member(s), or person(s) of the victim's choosing, may be awarded for attendance of the offender's parole hearing.
 When the victim is deceased, travel expenses and lost wages may be awarded to immediate family members or victim representatives.
 Eligible travel expenses shall be reimbursed at the current State of Alabama per diem rate, and airline tickets or mileage at the State of Alabama's current rate for state employees.